What's the Difference Between Modernism and Postmodernism in Literature?

 According to realism, the fictional world exists in its entirety and is analogous to the real world.
-Postmodern writers objects to these views for the following reasons:
+Postmodern writers object to these views for the following reasons:

 - The world is partly indeterminate

-- Objects may have an emotional coloration and a privileged space
+- Objects may have emotional coloration and a privileged space

 - Some objects might be ambiguous if the sentences describing them are ambiguous

 As a fictional world cannot exist outside of language, only things that are described by the narrator exist in a fictional world.
 Yet, it is simply impossible to depict the infinite number of objects that should exist in a world that is analogous to ours.
 The fictional world doesn’t exist in its entirety like the real one.

 Postmodern writers also point out that narration isn’t such an innocent act as realism implies.
 Every act of telling involves selection, organization, and interpretation on the part of the narrator.
 This partiality of narration is suppressed by realism, which for postmodern writers is dishonest and potentially dangerous.

 The referential function of fiction is also exposed as another promise that realism can’t keep.
 From a referential point of view, what happens in fiction is literally nothing.